nakatamaho/mplapack/README.md

-# The MPLAPACK is a multiprecision linear algebra package based on BLAS and LAPACK.
-This package is rewritten in C++, and supports several high precision libraries like GMP, MPFR and QD etc so that users can choose for user's convenience.
-The MPLAPACK is a free software (2-clause BSD style license with original license by LAPACK).
+# This package has been rewritten in C++ and offers support for various high precision libraries such as GMP, MPFR, and QD, allowing users to choose the library that best suits their needs.
+The MPLAPACK is a free software, distributed under a 2-clause BSD style license, in addition to the original license from LAPACK.

 # News

-* 2022/9/12 MPLAPACK 2.0.1 released!
-CUDA version of Rgemm (dd) and Rsyrk (dd) on Vota and Ampere; on Tesla V100; performance of both are approximately 450GFlops!
-V100 and A100 support revived by Nakazato (aizu-u), provide DLLs for MINGW mplapack.
+* 2022-09-12, MPLAPACK 2.0.1 was released, featuring CUDA versions of Rgemm (dd) and Rsyrk (dd) for use on Vota and Ampere, and on Tesla V100, with performance reaching approximately 450 GFlops.
+Support for V100 and A100 was also reintroduced by Nakazato (aizu-u).
+We also provide DLLs provided for MINGW mplapack.
-* 2022/7/26 MPLAPACK 2.0.0 released!
-All routines excpet for mixed precision routines are now working and checked by extensive tests for all multiple precisions.
+* 2022-07-26, MPLAPACK 2.0.0 was released, with all routines, with the exception of mixed precision routines, now functional and extensively tested for all multiple precisions.

 # Capabilities
 * MPBLAS: All BLAS routines can be done in multiple precision arithmetic.